MSA-CNN: A Lightweight Multi-Scale CNN with Attention for Sleep Stage Classification: Experimental Setup

 \subsection{Datasets}

 The publicly available datasets used in this study are ISRUC-S3, Sleep-EDF-20, and Sleep-EDF-78.
 A summary of the three datasets is given in Table \ref{tab:dataset}.
 The first dataset, \textbf{ISRUC-S3}, was recorded by Khalighi et al. from 10 healthy subjects during sleep \cite{khalighi2016isruc}.
 The recordings were divided into 30-second epochs, resulting in a total of 8,589 samples.
 These samples were classified by two human experts into five sleep stages according to the AASM standard \cite{iber2007aasm}.
 The dataset, downsampled to 100\,Hz, comprises preprocessed physiological recordings from six referenced EEG channels, two electrooculography (EOG) channels, one electromyogram (EMG), and one electrocardiogram (ECG).
 We discarded the ECG from our proposed MSA-CNN model due to its periodic nature, which sets it apart from the other channels.
-To eliminate high-frequency noise, we preprocessed each channel by applying a fourth-order low-pass Butterworth filter with a cutoff frequency of 40\,Hz.
+To eliminate high-frequency noise, such as power line interference, we preprocessed each channel by applying a fourth-order low-pass Butterworth filter with a cutoff frequency of 40\,Hz.

 The second and third labelled polysomnographic datasets, \textbf{Sleep-EDF-20} and \textbf{Sleep-EDF-78}, are sourced from PhysioBank \cite{goldberger2000physiobank}.
 These datasets were collected from healthy participants aged 25 to 101 over two nights as part of a study investigating the effects of age on sleep.
 The Sleep-EDF-20 dataset comprises 20 subjects and has overall 42,308 labelled 30-second samples after removing samples with artefacts.
 The extended Sleep-EDF-78 dataset includes 78 subjects and has as many as 195,479 labelled samples with artefacts removed.
 All samples were manually scored according to Rechtschaffen \& Kales (R\&K) using the two EEG channels \cite{kales1968manual}.
 The recorded signals consist of two referenced EEG channels (Fpz-Cz and Pz-Oz), one EOG channel, and one EMG.
-The sampling rate was 100\,Hz for EEG and EOG and 1\,Hz for EMG.
+EEG and EOG were sampled at 100\,Hz, while EMG was recorded at 1\,Hz and subsequently upsampled to match the other modalities.
 Two additional physiological signals\thinspace---\thinspace air-nasal flow and rectal temperature\thinspace---\thinspace were excluded from this study and all baseline experiments due to their slowly varying nature.
 Similarly to the ISRUC-S3 dataset, we preprocessed the data with a 40\,Hz low-pass filter.